Frequently Asked Questions

 What happens if a flight is cancelled or weather disrupts plans?

 The aim is one message, with the new plan inside it.
+The house chose that advisor for exactly this.

-Can you arrange close-protection security for a family?
+Is close-protection security available for a family?